 MED 845 - Pediatric Sub-I

-Sub-I Goals: The Pediatric Sub-Internship is a four-week inpatient experience that serves as a bridge between the Pediatric Clerkship and Pediatric Residency.
-During this rotation, students learn to focus histories and physicals, formulate a differential diagnosis, implement a therapeutic plan, communicate effectively with patients, families, and the team, and engage in self-directed learning.
-By the end of the sub-internship, students are expected to be able to describe the epidemiology, pathophysiology, clinical findings, diagnostic evaluation and management of common pediatric conditions that require hospitalization including but not limited to: surgery-requiring conditions, respiratory distress, gastrointestinal illnesses, acute oncologic disease, endocrinological emergencies, electrolyte imbalance, sepsis/fever, and central nervous system disorders.
+Sub-I Goals: The Pediatric Sub-Internship is a four-week inpatient experience (3 weeks of days, 1 week of nights) that serves as a bridge between the Pediatric Clerkship and Pediatric Residency.
+During this rotation, students will be acting in the role of an intern with few exceptions.
+They will acquire the skills to perform efficient histories and physicals, while balancing the acuity and multiple priorities of an inpatient unit.
+Students will formulate a differential diagnosis, implement a therapeutic plan, communicate effectively with patients, families, and the team, and engage in self-directed learning.
+By the end of the sub-internship, students are expected to describe the epidemiology, pathophysiology and clinical findings, and implement the diagnostic evaluation and management of common pediatric conditions that require hospitalization.

 MED 846 - Surgery Sub-I